 In order to use AHCI mode, AHCI must be enabled in the BIOS.
-Microsoft\ Windows\ 7 and Windows 8.1 include the necessary AHCI drivers without the need to install separate AHCI drivers during the operating system installation process; however, it is always good practice to update the AHCI drivers to the latest available by Intel.
+Microsoft Windows 7, Windows 8.1 or Windows 10 and include the necessary AHCI drivers without the need to install separate AHCI drivers during the operating system installation process; however, it is always good practice to update the AHCI drivers to the latest available by Intel.

-1.7.2 Intel® Rapid Storage Technology / SATA RAID
+1.7.2 Intel[®] Rapid Storage Technology / SATA RAID